Columbia Arson Defense Lawyers

-Experienced criminal defense for arson charges in Columbia and Charleston
+Experienced criminal defense for arson charges in Columbia, South Carolina

 Arson allegations and charges are extremely serious.
 Unfortunately, buildings and homes do catch fire, for a variety of reasons.
 Perhaps a wire shorted out, or someone accidentally left a candle burning.
 Often, it’s difficult for authorities and investigators to determine the exact cause of a fire, resulting in arson charges, accusations of insurance fraud, and over-aggressive prosecution.
 An arson conviction can lead to significant penalties, including jail time.